Approver(s):

 Internet Access and University Infrastructure

-3. Respect for the integrity of computing systems; for example, users shall not intentionally develop programs that harass other users or infiltrate a computer or computing system and/or damage or alter the software or hardware components of a computer or computing system unless related to authorized academic purposes, e.g., the study of security software.
+- Respect for the integrity of computing systems; for example, users shall not use University equipment or networks to intentionally develop programs that harass other users or infiltrate a computer or computing system and/or damage or alter the software or hardware components of a computer or computing system either external or internal to the University authorized academic purposes are exempted, e.g., the study of security software.

-2. Editorial Control.
+- Editorial Control.
 University computer systems facilitate access to and distribution of information.
 The University has no editorial control over the content, materials or data distributed or disseminated on the network.
 The quality and content of the materials that exist on electronic data networks are beyond the control of the University.
-Users are responsible for the materials that they access through University resources.
+Users are responsible for the materials that they access through university resources.

 Agreement to Comply